ThinhLe881/Chat_Forum/README.md

-# Chat Forum
+# Bluedit

-Reddit-inspired chat forum using NodeJS, MongoDB, ReactJS, and TailwindCSS.
+Reddit-inspired social forum using NodeJS, MongoDB, ReactJS, and TailwindCSS.